haoshengwu/pex2024/_posts/2024-08-01-Installation.md

 ***
 ### Step7: Start Jupyter Notebook through Browser.
 Once you successfully open the container in your browser, you will see the right part of the following picture.
-Then please go to the 'TERNIMAL' part of VScode, as shown in the left, and copy the token and then paste it to the browser.<br>
+Then please go to the 'TERMINAL' part of VScode, as shown in the left, and copy the token and then paste it to the browser.<br>
 ![win_step7](/pex2024/assets/win_step7.png){: style="width: 100%;" }

 ***
 ### Step8: Final step
-If everything go well, in the browser you can see as the following picture.
-All of our hand-on sessions are based the jupyter nootbook.<br>
+If everything goes well, in the browser you can see as the following picture.
+All of our hand-on sessions are based on the jupyter notebook.<br>
 ![win_step8](/pex2024/assets/win_step8.png){: style="width: 100%;" }

-## Fow Mac:
+## For Mac:
 The installations for Mac is similar to Windows, followings are the steps:<br>

 ### Step1: Install Docker

-In the [Docker official website](https://www.docker.com/) download the correct Mac version according to your CPU, which is mark by red line as the following picture and then install the docker according to the instruction.<br>
+In the [Docker official website](https://www.docker.com/) download the correct Mac version according to your CPU, which is marked by red line as the following picture and then install the docker according to the instruction.<br>

 ![mac_step1](/pex2024/assets/mac_step1.png){: style="width: 60%;" }

 ***
 ### Step2: Install VScode

-In the [VScode official website](https://code.visualstudio.com/) download the Mac version which is mark by red line as the following picture and then install the VScode according to the instruction.<br>
+In the [VScode official website](https://code.visualstudio.com/) download the Mac version which is marked by red line as the following picture and then install the VScode according to the instruction.<br>

 ![mac_step2](/pex2024/assets/mac_step2.png){: style="width: 60%;" }